Glossary Term

 BANDWIDTH

 Bandwidth in web hosting is the volume of data transferred between your site and its visitors over a given period, usually measured per month.
-Every page view consumes bandwidth equal to the size of the HTML, images, CSS, JavaScript and other assets the visitor loads.
-Most hosting plans either include a generous monthly allowance (and throttle or charge beyond it) or, on cloud and platform hosts, bill it per gigabyte.
-Bandwidth is one of the biggest cost drivers at scale, which is why CDNs and platforms like Cloudflare Pages (no bandwidth charges) become significantly cheaper than per-GB platforms once traffic grows.
+Every page view consumes bandwidth equal to the size of the HTML, images, CSS, JavaScript and other assets the visitor loads, so a media-heavy page can use many times the data of a plain text one.
+Most hosting plans either include a generous monthly allowance, throttling or charging once you exceed it, or, on cloud and platform hosts, bill it per gigabyte, often a few cents per GB after a free tier.
+Measurement happens at the server's network interface, so bot crawls and attack traffic count too.
+Bandwidth is one of the biggest cost drivers at scale, which is why CDNs and platforms like Cloudflare Pages (no bandwidth charges) become significantly cheaper than per-GB platforms once traffic grows, since the CDN absorbs most requests at the edge rather than the origin server.

 How it works